nodejs/node/doc/api/buffer.markdown

 * `sourceStart` Number, Optional, Default: 0
 * `sourceEnd` Number, Optional, Default: `buffer.length`

-Copies data from a region of this buffer to a region in the target buffer even if the target memory region overlaps with the source.
+Copies data from a region of this Buffer to a region in the target Buffer even if the target memory region overlaps with the source.
 If `undefined`, the `targetStart` and `sourceStart` parameters default to `0` while `sourceEnd` defaults to `buffer.length`.